 The event was well attended by partners and stakeholders of HMP Styal including Novus, DARs (Drug and Alcohol Recovery Service) and Gateways.

 The project reflects Novus’s commitment to rehabilitating learners and equipping them with employability skills when they leave prison.
-The building work of Prestige Hair & Beauty Salon took six weeks to complete and some of the women and female young offenders gave up their time to help with finishing touches.
+The building work of Prestige Hair & Beauty Salon took six weeks to complete and some of the women and female young offenders gave up their time to help with the finishing touches.